 It is important that as your income grows, the quantum of investment should grow too.
 Here's why: say, you invest Rs 5,000 every month for the next 20 years.
-Assuming that your fund grows at a modest 12% a year, you will end up making Rs49.46 lakh on your total investment.
-But if you slightly increase your SIP amount every year, once a year by 10%, then you will end up making Rs 98.45 lakh.
-That's a difference of Rs 48.99 lakh or 100%.
+Assuming that your fund grows at 12 per cent a year, you will end up making Rs 49.46 lakh on your total investment.
+But if you slightly increase your SIP amount every year, once a year by 10 per cent, then you will end up making Rs 98.45 lakh.
+That's a difference of Rs 48.99 lakh or 100 per cent.
 Small additions help you in a big way later.

 How to do it